wojciechszmelczerczyk/js-ecommerce-data-fetch/docs/utils/highest-cart-val.md

 ## Output data

-Result present credentials of user who has highest cart value.
+Result present credentials of user who has highest cart value as well as total price of products.

 <details>